Welcome to the wild world of home ownership

 Types of surveys:

-💡Get multiple quotes with our Surveyor Comparison tool before booking.
+🔍Get multiple quotes with our surveyor comparison tool before booking your property survey.

 Exchange of contracts:

-• You and the seller are now legally bound to the sale.
+- You and the seller are now legally bound to progress with the transaction.

 Before moving:

-• Book removals early.
-Use our Removals Quote tool to compare prices.
+- Book removals early.
+Use our removals quote tool to find local removals and get prices.

 First-week essentials:

-<H2> Common mistakes First-Time Buyers make (and how to avoid them)
+Common mistakes first-time buyers make (and how to avoid them)

-• Skipping surveys: Any problems found after purchase = Your problem.
+- Skipping property surveys: Any problems found after purchase = Your problem.
 What you don’t know will hurt you.

 Buying your first home in the UK is a big commitment — financially, emotionally, and sometimes in terms of DIY skills you didn’t know you had.
 But with a solid budget, a realistic approach, and a healthy dash of patience, you’ll go from renter to homeowner without unnecessary drama.